 3. Do They Have a Disaster Recovery Plan?

 Disaster strikes (a tornado, earthquake, or fire)—now what?
 A superior MSP can answer this question with ease.
 If the MSP you are considering does not have an effective plan in place for worst-case scenarios, then you need to keep looking.
 As you already know, being prepared is what sets apart a successful growing business from a mediocre sedentary business.

 Keep it simple.
-If they don’t meet these three basic requirements, then move on and find one that does!
+If they don’t meet these six basic requirements, then move on and find one that does!

 Let's Work Together!

 Schedule a discovery meeting with one of our Business Development Executives to discuss how First Call can help you solve your IT frustrations!